alani-adams/16F_SE_GradePrereqs_TeamPurple/TeamPurple_GradePrerequisites/GLOSSARY.md

     The unique (somewhat) five-digit code that can be used to refer to a specific section of a course.

 **Placement Test Code**
-    A course code whose coure domain has a "$P" suffix, i.e. "MATH$P120".
+    A course code whose course domain has a "$P" suffix, i.e. "MATH$P120".
     This code refers to a placement test rather than a course.

 **Prerequisite**